 I use a combination of homemade and commercial frozen raw diets.
 When making homemade food, I use several different recipes and vary my meat sources.
 My youngest cats like pretty much anything I make, as they were raised on raw.
 Their favorite meat source is rabbit.
 My oldest cats love homemade food made with Instincts-TC powdered premix.
 This “all in one” powder, when mixed with meat and liver, makes a complete diet.

 Who Should Not Use Raw Diets?

-This article originally appeared on the Feline Nutrition Education Society website, and is re-posted here with permission.
-The Feline Nutrition Education Society is dedicated to providing thoroughly researched information on feline health and nutrition.
-If you care about cats and their health, please consider joining the society.
+This article was first published here in February 2011, and has been updated.
+It originally appeared on the Feline Nutrition Foundation website, and is re-posted with permission.
+The Feline Nutrition Foundation is dedicated to providing thoroughly researched information on feline health and nutrition.
+If you care about cats and their health, please consider joining the foundation.
 Membership is free, and a growing membership base will help the organization spread the word about species-appropriate nutrition for cats.